AlexOcheretnyi/angular2-feedback-project/projects/angular2-feedback/README.md

 npm install --save angular2-feedback
 ```

-Add Angular2FeedbackModule in to your AppModule or CoreModule.
+Add Angular2FeedbackModule in to your feature module.
 ```shell
 import { Angular2FeedbackModule } from 'angular2-feedback';